Draught Proofing your Home

 - Loft hatches: Block off draughts around the hatch to reduce the heat loss and you can use strip insulation like you can on doors

 - Chimneys and fireplaces: If your chimney's not in use, it's likely to be a source of draught.
-To draught-proof your chimney you can purchase a chimney draught excluder, which tends to be fitted within the chimney or around the fireplace or you could fit a cap over the chimney pot.
+To draught-proof your chimney you can purchase a chimney draught excluder or chimney balloon.

 - Floorboards and skirting boards: Use a silicone based filler which can tolerate movement, as this type of wood will contract and expand with every day movement.